saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 Dictionary (hash) which is also called associative arrays.
 Dictionary is a built-in Python Data Structure that is mutable.
 Dictionaries are used to store data values in key:value pairs.
 A dictionary is a collection which is ordered.
 Deletion of an element from a dictionary can be done via ```pop()```.
 The in operator works on dictionary keys.
 As of Python version 3.7, dictionaries are ordered.
 In Python 3.6 and earlier, dictionaries are unordered.

-> A basic dictionary example
+> An example program to illustrate the creation and usage of a dictionary

 ```python
   user_dict = {